-Today, the Pile Gate is a small tower that connects two bridges over the old moat of the wall, where today there is a children's area.
-At the Pile Gate there is an unbeatable view of the Fort of San Lorenzo.
+Today, the Pile Gate is a small tower that connects two bridges over the old wall moat, where today there is a children's area.
+At the Pile Gate you have an unbeatable view of the Fort of St. Lawrence.

-Once we cross the Pile Gate we will arrive at Stradun, the main street of Dubrovnik that crosses the city from the Pile Gate to the Ploče Gate and where all the other streets lead.
-It is a place full of atmosphere at any time of the day and is full of art galleries, restaurants and cafes.
+Once through the Pile Gate you will reach Stradun, the main street of Dubrovnik that runs through the city from the Pile Gate to the Ploče Gate and where all the other streets lead to.
+This is a place full of atmosphere at any time of the day and lined with art galleries, restaurants and cafes.

 The Ploče Gate